 For Illinois Renters in Crisis

-If you're behind on rent in Illinois — whether you're in Chicago, Cook County, or anywhere downstate — this guide walks through the programs, the law, and the practical options in the order that actually works.
+If you're behind on rent in Illinois — whether you're in Chicago, Cook County, or anywhere downstate — you have somewhat more room than renters in many states: Illinois starts the eviction process with a 5-day notice, and its tenant protections are stronger than most.
+This guide walks through the assistance programs, Illinois eviction law, and the practical options in the order that actually works.

 Illinois rental assistance looks different in 2026 than it did during the pandemic.
 The big federal emergency programs have largely sunset, and the state's Court-Based Rental Assistance Program is no longer taking new applications.
 Real help still exists — it just flows through different channels now, and knowing which door to knock on matters more than ever.